 Managed lanes, such as high-occupancy vehicle (HOV) lanes, are a set of lanes within a highway that are separated from the mainlanes, and access is controlled by placing restrictions on use.
 They are designed to provide a less congested route than adjacent general-purpose lanes during peak periods for qualifying vehicles.
 HOV lanes are reserved for the use of carpools, vanpools, transit vehicles and emergency responders.

 With all this information, the number you need to remember is 20.
 That’s the total lane count shown in the first two design options for Austin’s expanded section of highway, with the third option dropping it down to 19.
 I-35 through downtown currently has a total of 12 lanes — we’d be gaining eight.
 Here’s a view of the three designs shown for the stretch of I-35 passing through downtown Austin:

 Even with these (fairly opaque) presentations from TxDOT, we still know so little about what’s actually planned for the highway that we can’t even begin to assess the impact it would have, or more importantly the damage it would cause — and the information we do know, namely that whopping 20 lanes, inspires zero confidence.
-The single major adaptation shown in these presentations are each design’s potentially grade-separated or tunneled HOV lanes, which might relieve gridlock slightly — but don’t overlook that the most effective high-occupancy lanes integrate congestion pricing in what’s known as an express HOT lane, and the state government under Gov. Greg Abbott has made it very clear in recent years that tolls are not an option here.
+The single major adaptation shown in these presentations are each design’s potentially grade-separated or tunneled HOV lanes, which might relieve gridlock slightly — but don’t overlook that many other high-occupancy lanes integrate congestion pricing in what’s known as an express HOT lane, and the state government under Gov. Greg Abbott has made it very clear in recent years that tolls are not an option here.